jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 **Ruling philosophy**: A civilization's chosen philosophy.
 One that all factions/ideologies agree on.
 Examples include the "Divine Rights of Kings," derived from Christian theology and used in royalist Europe; "Marxist-Leninism" of the Soviet Union; and the combination of "Right/Left" philosophies of the Western world today.
 The ruling philosophy is supposed to help society win the game of civilization.

 **Happiness**: The test of how well the ruling philosophy is doing its job.
+Time with family, trusting friends, loving spouse, and kids who look forward to their future.

 **Rulebook**: The written and unwritten social, workplace, and legal rules that govern everyday life.
 The rulebook is interpreted from the ruling philosophy.